-2.2 Characteristics of a village community:
+5.3 Characteristics of a village community

-A village community is basically characterized as a particular area inhabited by small number of people sharing intimate and informal relationships with one another.
-The primary source of livelihood of the rural people is agriculture, though they also get engaged in forest produce collection, weaving, dairy etc. In the words of T.L Smith, "Agriculture and the collecting enterprises are the bases of the rural economy, farmer and countryman are almost similar terms".
+The primary source of livelihood of the rural people is agriculture, though they also get engaged in forest produce collection, weaving, dairy etc. In the words of T. L. Smith, "Agriculture and the collecting enterprises are the bases of the rural economy, farmer and countryman are almost similar terms".
 Apart from these features, the people of the village also exhibit homogeneity of population due to which they do not frequently come into conflict with each other and maintain mutual intimacy and harmony.
 The following are features that characterize rural community: